-Fourth, I account for the fact that capital income is concentrated at the top of the distribution in each country, as discussed in section 3.5.3.
+Fourth, I account for the fact that capital income is concentrated at the top of the distribution in each country.
 For the majority of individuals belonging to the bottom 90%, almost all of income consists in wages or mixed income.
-The passthrough from schooling to income is thus close to 100% for low-income earners, rather than equal to the labor income share as assumed until now.
+The passthrough from schooling to income is thus close to 100% for low-income earners, rather than equal to the aggregate labor income share.
 As in step 3, this does not affect the share of aggregate growth explained by education.
 However, it raises the contribution of education to bottom 20% growth significantly, from 41% to 51%.